The W.O.R.D Bible Study Method

 In July of 2016, I began Scripture Writing as part of my morning devotional time with the Lord.
 I have grown so much in my faith over the last few months Inscribing the Word.
 I look forward to writing the Word each morning, journaling my prayers, and just being with the Lord.
 I don’t read many devotionals because I want to discover the Word for myself.
 While there are many wonderful devotionals out there, written by wonderful men and women, I find that most people turn to their daily devotional more than they turn to the actual Word of God.

 This is why I Inscribe the Word daily.
 I want to find Jesus for myself.
-As I write, the Lord speaks to my heart the wisdom I need for the moment.
+As I write, the Lord speaks the wisdom I need for the moment.
 Inscribing the Word for the last nine months has created a hunger inside me for more and more of the Word.
 I have desired to DIG DEEPER.

 In Digging Deeper, I have developed The W.O.R.D Study Method.

 I’ve used many different Bible study methods in the past, but always come up feeling like I missed something crucial in the passage.
 I also find that some of the methods out there leave too much room for personal interpretation.
 Proverbs 18:2 says, “A fool has no delight in understanding, but in expressing his own heart.”
 I don’t want to be that person!
 So, I developed the W.O.R.D as a comprehensive study method to deepen our understanding of The Bible.

 Joyful is the person who finds wisdom, the one who gains understanding.
 For wisdom is more profitable than silver, and her wages are better than gold.
 Wisdom is more precious than rubies; nothing you desire can compare with her.
 She offers you long life in her right hand, and riches and honor in her left.
 She will guide you down delightful paths; all her ways are satisfying.
 Wisdom is a tree of life to those who embrace her; happy are those who hold her tightly.